IamTinashe/script/README.md

 > "Every performance cycle starts with **Job Descriptions**—but these aren't static documents.
 >
-> Each role defines reporting relationships, authority limits, qualification requirements, and critically—**Key Result Areas** organized under Balanced Scorecard perspectives: Financial, Customer, Internal Processes, and Learning & Growth.
+> Each role defines reporting relationships, authority limits, qualification requirements, and critically—**Key Result Areas** namely: Financial, Customer, Internal Processes, and Learning & Growth.
 >
 > The org chart is generated automatically from these relationships.
-When a JD changes, the hierarchy updates.
-When you assign an employee to a role, their BSC inherits the KRAs directly—no duplicate data entry."
+When a JD changes, the hierarchy updates."

 ---